microsoft/BotFramework-Composer/docs/concept-events-and-triggers-draft.md

     <img alt="cancel_handler" src="./media/events_triggers/cancel_handler.png" style="max-width:200px;" />
 </p>

-## Defining triggers with recognizers
+## Define triggers with recognizers

 ### LUIS Recognizer
 Bot Framework Composer enables developers to create language training data in the dialog editing surface because it is deeply integrated with the [LUIS.ai](https://www.luis.ai/home) language understanding API.
 LUIS is able to take natural language input from users and translate it into a named intent and a set of extracted entity values the message contains.
 The content is managed by [LUDown](https://github.com/microsoft/botbuilder-tools/tree/master/packages/Ludown), a command line tool that helps covert [.lu file(s)](https://github.com/microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md) into JSON files for language processing applications such as [LUIS](http://luis.ai/) and [QnA](https://www.qnamaker.ai/) knowledge base.